qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

   #. top, slightly right
   #. bottom, slightly left.

-  The :guilabel:`Position priority` can, however, be customized or set for an individual feature using a data defined list of prioritised positions.
+  The placement mode can, however, be customized or set for an individual feature using a data defined list of prioritised positions.
   This also allows only certain placements to be used, so e.g. for coastal features you can prevent labels being placed over the land.